MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes prerequisites for upgrading to System Center 2016 - Virtual Machine Manager (VMM).
-It includes upgrade steps, and tasks you should complete after the upgrade finishes.
+This article provides information about upgrading to System Center 2016 - Virtual Machine Manager (VMM).
+It includes pre-requisites, upgrade steps, and tasks you should complete after the upgrade finishes.
 For information about upgrading all technologies in System Center, see the article, [Upgrade to System Center 2016](../upgrade-to-system-center-2016.md).

 ## Requirements and limitations